JohnGilb/SailwindVirtualCrew/README.md

   - Once they have a landmass in sight, they "build confidence" that it is in fact land.
 This speed is affected by dexterity (representing their ability to hold themselves & their tools precisely)
   - Once confidence is high enough, they announce the landmass and report heading.
 They also ring a bell that will wake a sleeping player.
   - Can scan for and use spyglasses on board or in player inventory
+- Will also issue a four bells alarm if they think the vessel is going to crash in under a minute.

 #### Quartermaster
 - Helps move supplies around the boat.